 - Data cannot be sequenced

 Both the TCP and UDP protocols have their benefits and drawbacks.
 Depending on your needs, you may prefer one or the other.
-Even today, there are many technologies such as emails or online gaming that necessarily require to use either a connectionless rather than a connection-oriented protocol, regardless of overhead, reliability, or speed.
+Even today, many technologies, such as emails or online gaming, require the use of either a connectionless rather than a connection-oriented protocol, regardless of overhead, reliability, or speed.